Hollywood Walk of Fame: Street vendors and performers

 The Walk of Fame is one of Los Angeles's most popular locations for street vendors.
 In 2018, street vending was banned, but the ban was rescinded in 2024.
 Vendors commonly sell merchandise or bacon-wrapped hot dogs.

 Buskers, musicians distributing albums, and other street and costumed performers also frequent the Walk, particularly outside Grauman's Chinese Theater and Madame Tussauds Hollywood.
-In 2016, City Council considered limiting the amount permitted in the area, as many visitors report negative experiences due to the performers' rude and aggressive behavior.
+In 2016, City Council considered limiting the number permitted in the area, as many visitors report negative experiences due to the performers' rude and aggressive behavior.
 The performers have also been known to get into altercations with each other.